Debts You Cannot Discharge in Chapter 7 Bankruptcy

 - Child support or alimony payments

-- The majority of taxes you owe
+- Some taxes you owe

 - Debts the debtor does not list on Chapter 7 bankruptcy filing

 If you are concerned about whether or not any of the above debts are forgiven in your Chapter 7 bankruptcy case, speak with a knowledgeable legal professional as soon as possible.